Tentacled Snake

 Lives

-Tentacled Snakes live throughout Southeast Asia, Vietnam, Thailand, and Cambodia.
+Tentacled snakes live throughout Southeast Asia, Vietnam, Thailand, and Cambodia.
 They prefer fresh or brackish water, streams, ditches, sloughs, and rice paddies.
 They can be found in any slow moving or stagnant water with vegetation at the waterline.

 Behavior